-Howley, P. and Knight, S. (2021) Staying down with the Joneses: Neighbourhood differences in the well-being effects of unemployment, Work, Employment and Society, (ABDC A rated, ABS 4).
+Howley, P. and Knight, S. (2021) Staying down with the Joneses: Differences in the psychological cost of unemployment across neighbourhoods, Work, Employment and Society:

 Ocean, N., Howley, P. and Ensor, J. (2019) Lettuce Be Happy: A longitudinal UK Study on the relationship between fruit and vegetable consumption and well-being.
-Social Science and Medicine, 335-345 (4 ABS).
+Social Science and Medicine, 335-345.

 Howley, P. (2017) Less money or better health?
 Evaluating individuals’ willingness to make trade-offs using life satisfaction data.
-Journal of Economic Behaviour and Organisation, 135-53-65 (A* ABDC rated, 3* ABS).
+Journal of Economic Behaviour and Organisation, 135-53-65.

 Howley, P. Waqas, M. and Ocean, N. (2021) Open minds, open borders: Individual differences in the relationship between immigration and psychological well-being.
 Available here